jsr6720/jsr6720.github.io/readme.md

 # jsr6720.github.io

-the code behind my blog and github pages
+Using GitHub Pages/jekyll to aggregate some content across several platforms and put it into readme format.

 [https://jsr6720.github.io](https://jsr6720.github.io)

-If I'm still paying for it also hosted at [https://jsrowe.com](https://www.jsrowe.com)
+If I'm still paying for hosting [https://jsrowe.com](https://www.jsrowe.com)

+## License

+Code snippets [MIT](/CODE-LICENSE) unless otherwise noted.

+Text written by stated author and covered by [CC0 1.0 Universal](/LICENSE)

 ## Tags

-Decided not to use ```Category``` as its the same as tags but jekyll uses it in its url which I overrode anyways.
+Decided not to use jekyll ```category|categories``` as its treated the same as ```tags``` but jekyll uses category in its url which I overrode anyways.

 Primarily tagging by language and whatever I might need to find things again

-- TIL (today I learned) / I find this interesting
 - coding lanaguge, i.e. javascript, shell, python etcetera
 - coding framework i.e. React, Spring Boot, Xcode

-Some companion tags
+Some other tags I've used before

 - technology
 - architecture